Sallie Krawcheck spends her day off speaking at Goop’s wellness summit

 10 a.m.
 I get into an Uber and go to Goop’s In Goop Health conference.
 I arrive at 10:30 and can’t find out where I’m supposed to be, and of course I’m in exactly the wrong place.
 I had to walk 15 minutes with my suitcase and four-inch heel boots.
 If you look on Instagram, you’ll see—they’re fabulous boots.
 I get hair and makeup done at 10:50, then hang out in the green room and do a little bit of reading; I grab a banana and a hard-boiled egg.

 12 p.m.
 I’m on stage talking about financial wellness.
 There’s emotional wellness and physical wellness and spiritual wellness, but the fourth leg of that stool is financial wellness.
-Money is women’s number one of stress.
+Money is women’s number one source of stress.
 So when I spoke to Goop, we agreed this was a key part of wellness.

 It was my first time at In Goop Health, and it wasn’t the sort of traditional conference where there was a line of 37 booths down this wall and 42 booths down this wall.
 It was in this huge pier with all sorts of different areas, and it really felt like you could explore.
 They probably wouldn’t say it this way, but it was sort of a journey of discovery.